Infineon/ml-inference/README.md

 ## Overview

-The ModusToolbox™ ML Inference Engine is a library which deploys an ML model and performs complete inference in different numerical formats on PSoC6 embedded devices.
+The ModusToolbox™ ML Inference Engine is a library which deploys an ML model and performs complete inference in different numerical formats on PSoC™ 6 embedded devices.

 ## Requirements